Wrongful Death Claims Under the 9/11 Victim Compensation Fund

 IMPORTANT NOTE: The time frame for when a wrongful death claim can be filed expires two years after a victim’s date of death.
 Many families may not be aware of this time frame.
 If the deadline is missed – even if by many years – it is crucial for the family to immediately consult with 9/11 lawyers to argue to the VCF Special Master that the missed deadline should be excused, and an award should be made.
 This is a detailed process and, in all cases, requires affidavits from many parties (prepared by the law firm) and a hearing and testimony (possible by telephone) to make the case to the Special Master.

-The categories and final awards of wrongful death claims are determined by the VCF as follows:
+The categories and financial awards of wrongful death claims are determined by the VCF as follows:

 - Personal injury pain and suffering: Awarded for period of time when a victim was first diagnosed with a 9/11-related illness until the date of his or her death.
 The amount of money awarded ranges from $10,000 to $340,000.